 In order to eliminate these challenges and create a truly proactive, responsive, and customer-centric product strategy that, ultimately, contributes to the bottom line, you need a multilayered strategy.
 Here are the foundational steps:

 Step 1: Listen to customer feedback about your products in real time.
 To do this, you’ll need to capture product-level feedback from review sites, social media, and other digital channels; integrate first-party data for a 360-degree view of the customer; and unify your data to create the groundwork for AI-powered insights.

 Step 2: Understand intent to create quick and actionable insights.
 Your brand will need to leverage industry-specific advanced artificial intelligence and natural language processing models to distill vast amounts of unstructured data into clear and actionable insights to quickly understand what features and attributes customers like or don’t like.
 Use that feedback to improve your products, create superior brand value, and gain a competitive edge over rival brands.

 Step 3: Take action seamlessly across your organization to delight customers.
 Inform and empower your internal teams with customized on-brand reports, alerts, and dashboards featuring real-time, actionable insights.
 Then, surprise, delight, and strategically engage your customers at any and every point in the customer experience by democratizing insights and key content across your organization, from marketing to care to operations.

 It may sound daunting, but, with the right technology, you have the opportunity to bring customer feedback about your products right into the heart of your enterprise.

 Learn how you can achieve these goals in our new Product Insights Playbook.
-We’ll show you exactly how Sprinklr Modern Research, part of Sprinklr’s industry-leading unified customer experience management platform, can ensure that you’re building a customer-centric product strategy that delights customers, improves products, and contributes to the bottom line.
+We’ll show you exactly how Sprinklr Insights, part of Sprinklr’s industry-leading unified customer experience management platform, can ensure that you’re building a customer-centric product strategy that delights customers, improves products, and contributes to the bottom line.